arc06e/SocialClubApp/README.md

  * Authentication and Authorization (ASP.NET Core Identity):
    * Authenticates users to determine authorization status.
    * Utilizes claim-based authorization to determine which users can access which pages and alter db data.
-   * Administrative features for maintaining registered user claims.
+   * Administrative features for maintaining distribution of registered user claims.

 <!-- * Seeds database with sample data to demonstrate app's key features. -->